cocos/cocos-docs/en/components/slider.md

 cc.Class({
     extends: cc.Component,

     properties: {
        slider: cc.Slider
     },

     onLoad: function () {
        this.slider.node.on('slide', this.callback, this);
     },

-    callback: function (event) {
+    callback: function (Slider) {
-       // Here event is a EventCustom object, you can get Slider components through event.detail var slider = event.detail;
+       // The parameter of the callback is the Slider component.
-       // do whatever you want with the slider
+       // do whatever you want with Slider
     }
 });
 ```